tada/pljava/src/site/markdown/use/variables.md

     removed.
 Deployment descriptors can contain commands with no implementor name, which will be executed always, or with an implementor name, executed only on a system recognizing that name.
-By default, this list contains only the entry `PostgreSQL`.
+By default, this list contains only the entry `postgresql`.
 A deployment descriptor that contains commands with other implementor names can achieve a rudimentary kind of conditional execution if earlier commands adjust this list of names.